 IMPORTANT: Students are encouraged to report sexual, domestic, or dating violence of any kind using the NWSC Grievance Form/Procedure (via hard copy, electronically, confidentially, or anonymously) without fear of sanctions for conduct that may otherwise violate a student code.
-Students who face any such offenses are assured of essential rights, including a fair and balanced complaint resolution process under the oversight of the President's Office; potential accommodations warranted by the complaint; a trained confidential advisor for support on the survivor's rights, options for reporting and medical, legal, and other assistance; request for substitution if the individual designated to manage the complaint resolution meetings; and chance to present evidence and witnesses on your behalf (if needed, outside the presence of the opposing person).
+Students who face any such offenses are assured of essential rights, including a fair and balanced complaint resolution process under the oversight of the President's Office; potential accommodations warranted by the complaint; a trained confidential advisor for support on the survivor's rights, options for reporting and medical, legal, and other assistance; request for substitution if the individual designated to manage the complaint reasonably poses a conflict of interest; a chance for an advisor of their choice to attend complaint-resolution meetings; and chance to present evidence and witnesses on your behalf (if needed, outside the presence of the opposing person).
 Students can be assured that the college will provide written notification of the outcome of the complaint resolution process within seven days of reaching a decision, and provide the chance for timely appeal under certain circumstances.